 1. The application sends downlink data to UPF/RAN.

 2. The RAN check the UE reachability in RRC_Inactive mode.
-If UE is not reachable, i.e. due to KI#4 (such as eDRX) or RAN paging fails, The RAN send N2 Notificaiton to indicate the failure
+If UE is not reachable, i.e. due to KI#4 (such as eDRX) or RAN paging fails, The RAN send N2 Notification to indicate the failure.
+The RAN also indicates if RAN paging is scheduled for next possible UE paging occasion.
+If RAN does not support the scheduled paging, it may provide next possible UE paging occasion assistance info to AMF.

 3. The AMF shall set the "Notify on availability after DDN failure" flag.

-4. AMF may optionally send an event notification to the NEF and SCS/AS as a confirmation that the DL data in step 1 was received and that an 'Availability after DDN failure' notification will be sent as soon as the UE becomes available.5.When UE enters CM-CONNECTED mode (RAN notify AMF either through N2 notification in case same RAN node, or Path Switch Request in case of RAN node change), the AMF notes that UE is available and that the Notify-on-availability-after-DDN-failure flag for the UE is set (by step 3).
+4. AMF may optionally send an event notification to the NEF and SCS/AS as a confirmation that the DL data in step 1 was received and that an 'Availability after DDN failure' notification will be sent as soon as the UE becomes available.

+4a: If supported, the RAN schedules a RAN paging at next possible UE paging occasion.
+The RAN also marks that a notification to AMF is required when the UE contacts the network next time.

+4b: If RAN does not support to schedule RAN paging, the AMF schedules a N2 UE Request, which in turn triggers the RAN paging.
+AMF may take the assistance info received in step 3 into consideration during N2 Request scheduling.

+NOTE: The N2 request message that can trigger the RAN paging can either be N2 UE Notification Request or Location Report Request.

+5. RAN may perform paging (either scheduled RAN paging or paging triggered by a N2 UE request from AMF) if UE is still in RRC inactive state.
+When UE contacts the network with RRC resume, either due to RAN paging or due to a UE triggered procedure before the RAN paging, the RAN notifies AMF (either through N2 notification, or Path Switch Request in case of RRC resume triggering RAN node change).

-6. he AMF clears the Notify-on-availability-after-DDN-failure flag for the UE and sends a Namf_EventExposure_Notification towards the NEF/Application.
+6. When the AMF receives the notification about UE availability from RAN and the AMF has a Notify-on-availability-after-DDN-failure flag set for the UE (set by step 3), the AMF clears the Notify-on-availability-after-DDN-failure flag for the UE and sends a Namf_EventExposure_Notification towards the NEF/AF/SCS/AS.

 7. The application realizes the UE is reachable and re-sends downlink data.